mwarning/guest-counter/README.md

   Default: 12

 * `DEVICE_SOURCE`
-  Source for the list of devices on the network. `neigh` for neighbor cache like ARP. `nmap` for network scanning or `dhcp` for reading the DHCP lease file.
+  Source for the list of devices on the network. `neigh` for using neighbor cache like ARP. `nmap` for network scanning or `dhcp` for reading the DHCP lease file.
-  Default: nmap
+  Default: `neigh`

 ## Notes